Peptis/rofi-home-assistant/README.md

 Control Home Assistant through a menu provided by `rofi`.

 ## Note: This is a personal fork
-This is a fork of [`flxai's rofi-home-assistant`](https://github.com/flxai/rofi-home-assistant) repository.
+This is a fork of flxai's [`rofi-home-assistant`](https://github.com/flxai/rofi-home-assistant) repository.
 This fork contains a link to a personal Rofi theme of mine, which isn't included in the repository.

-I'd make this a private repository, but GitHub doesn't allow making fork private.
+I'd make this a private repository, but GitHub doesn't allow making forks private.

 ## Requirements
 * [`rofi`](https://github.com/davatorium/rofi)